assadakram/news-app/README.md

     docker run --publish 3000:3000 nextjs_docker:dev
    ```

-This command will start the Next.js development server inside the Docker container and map port 3000 of the container to port 3000 on your local machine.
+This command will start the Next.js server from Docker build Image and map it to port 3000.

 Access the application